giraone/job-scheduling/schedule/README.md

 ### Global Uncaught Exception Handler

-This works, but if the application reaches the *UncaughtExcpetionHandler*, then the stream thread is already stopped and it is too late to recover.
+This works, but if the application reaches the *UncaughtExceptionHandler*, then the stream thread is already stopped and it is too late to recover.
 See [sobychacko's answer on stackoverflow](https://stackoverflow.com/a/65743275/4404811).

 ```java